Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 --iowait-warning and --iowait-critical are given in percent of one core (default 80/90, i.e. alert near one saturated core).
 Like bandwidth alerts, iowait alerts require COUNT consecutive threshold violations.
-Perfdata is emitted for each disk (busy_time, read_bytes, read_time, write_bytes, write_time) and for iowait, so you can graph trends.
+Perfdata is emitted for each disk (read/write throughput per second and disk busy percentage) and for iowait, so you can graph trends.
 On Linux the check focuses on block devices with a mounted filesystem by default; use `--include- unmounted` to also include raw, unmounted devices such as multipath SAN volumes.
 On Windows it uses psutil's disk counters.
 Optionally, `--top` lists